pidennis/eso-widgets/README.md

-Are you producing content for Elder Scrolls Online on a site powered by WordPress?

-ESO Widgets is a WordPress plugin that allows you to add ingame-like skill and set tooltips to your site.
-Additionally you can embed skill bars with tooltips directly into your posts.
+_ESO Widgets_ is a WordPress plugin that allows you to add skill and set tooltips from **Elder Scrolls Online** to your site.
+Additionally you can embed complete skill builds with tooltips directly into your posts.
+Check <a href="https://ps.w.org/eso-widgets/assets/screenshot-1.png">this screnshot</a> as an example.

 **How embedding builds / skill bars work**